AJ-Ora/Pong-Demo/README.md

 The server will always try to open at UDP port 42069, but tries higher port numbers if it's already taken.

-# How to connect to a server:
+# How to connect to a server
 Double click on the fresh client build executable, and enter IP address and port number at top left.